tjluoma/msoffice-tag-with-companyname/README.md

 will tag the file `FILENAME.docx` with the company name.

+`msoffice-tag-with-companyname.sh *.docx`

+will tag all of the files with a `.docx` extension.

+`msoffice-tag-with-companyname.sh *`

+will attempt to tag all of the files in the current directory.

 ### What if there is no company name?

 A message will be logged and nothing will be done.